-I have an extensive background in international, multi-currency asset management, and work with expatriates and Singaporeans.
-I am Director, Expat Wealth Advisory at Nexus Financial Services Pte Ltd.
+I have an extensive background in international, multi-currency asset management, and work with expatriates and high net worth clients.
+I am Senior Wealth Manager at Guardian Wealth Management.

 Originally an engineer, my first master’s degree was in telecommunications engineering.
 However I soon realised I enjoyed the financial and commercial side of business more, and I took my MBA with Finance specialism at Imperial College London in 1992.
 I’ve been involved in several corporate acquisitions plus two company listings (IPO’s) on European stock exchanges.
 For a while I was group commercial director for then the UK’s largest independent ISP.
 I have also been involved in software development and internet businesses including a leading-edge internet security developer.

 Several years ago I made the decision to leave the corporate world and focus on working one-to-one with private clients.
 I’ve never looked back and find it tremendously rewarding - building financial security for my clients, and lifetime friendships.

 People sometimes say to me, “Oh, I don’t have enough money to need a financial advisor”, and my reply is usually “What an excellent time to start!”.

 Financial advisors are a bit like dentists - very often we’ll delay, and delay, a visit to the dentist, because we think nothing is wrong and we don’t need a check-up.
 But when we finally do go, perhaps with toothache, the dentist takes a look and says: “Why on earth didn’t you come see me earlier?”

 If you are an expatriate, there can be enormous advantages to using offshore structures to handle your financial planning.
 Usually these benefits are maximised by starting early - certainly within your first year of working abroad.